About Old Friends

 --In high season (April-October) up to 1000 fans and tourists take tours weekly.

 --Our mascot, Little Silver Charm, is the only non-Thoroughbred on the property.
-He has his own Facebook page with nearly 1,900 fans. (click here to Like Little Silver Charm).
+He has his own Facebook page with over 3000 fans. (click here to Like Little Silver Charm).

 Board of Directors